miklevin/MikeLev.in/index.md

 ### Tech Journal & AI Experiment

-I'm building something exciting: an open-source tool called Pipulate that combines these classic tools with modern AI.
+I'm building something exciting: an open-source SEO tool called Pipulate that combines these classic tools with modern AI.
 It's a simple Python framework that harnesses AI's power while staying lightweight and hackable.
 This site documents the journey.
 Each post explores the intersection of timeless tech skills and emerging AI capabilities.
 I'm creating a living knowledge base that grows smarter over time &#151; and sharing everything I learn along the way.
 Let's all jump off the tech-churn hamster wheel and enjoy forever-improving craftsmanship.

+> Fair warning: the articles below are stream of consciousness and not for
+> the feint of heart.
+Distilling it with the help of AI into a forever well
+> organized organically growing book is one of the projects you'll witness
+> taking place here.

 <ol reversed>
   {% assign total_posts = site.posts.size %}